-Mary's new Christmas song is released this week.
+Mary released a new Christmas single in 2014.
 Here, Mary tells us how it all came about.

 Last Christmas, just after Painting by Numbers was released, Jessica and I were discussing our next project.
 We decided to work on a collection of traditional Christmas carols for this year.